Harold Lloyd: Other interests and philanthropic efforts

-Lloyd remained involved in a number of other interests, including civic and charity work.
 Inspired by having overcome his own serious injuries and burns, he was very active as a Freemason and Shriner with the Shriners Hospital for Crippled Children.
 He was a Past Potentate of Al-Malaikah Shrine in Los Angeles, and was eventually selected as Imperial Potentate of the Shriners of North America for the year 1949–50.
 At the installation ceremony for this position on July 25, 1949, 90,000 people were present at Soldier Field, including then sitting U.S. President Harry S Truman, also a 33° Scottish Rite Mason.
 In recognition of his services to the nation and Freemasonry, Lloyd was invested with the Rank and Decoration of Knight Commander Court of Honour in 1955 and coroneted an Inspector General Honorary, 33°, in 1965.

 He appeared as himself on several television shows during his retirement, first on Ed Sullivan's variety show Toast of the Town June 5, 1949, and again on July 6, 1958.
 He appeared as the mystery guest on What's My Line? on April 26, 1953, and three times on This Is Your Life: in 1954 for a tribute to Mack Sennett and another for Bebe Daniels, and in 1955, when he was surprised for his own tribute.

 On November 6, 1956, The New York Times reported "Lloyd's Career Will Be Filmed".
 It said, as the first step, Lloyd would write the story of his life for Simon and Schuster.
 Then, the movie would be produced by Jerry Wald for 20th Century-Fox, limiting the screenplay to Lloyd's professional career.
 The tentative title for both was The Glass Character, based on the glasses which were Lloyd's trademark.
 Neither project materialized.

+In 1965 he was interviewed by the Social Security Administration.

 Lloyd studied colors and microscopy, and he was very involved with photography, including 3D photography and color film experiments.
 Some of the earliest two-color Technicolor tests were shot at his Beverly Hills home (these are included as extra material in the Harold Lloyd Comedy Collection DVD Box Set).
 He became known for his nude photographs of models, such as Bettie Page and stripper Dixie Evans, for a number of men's magazines.
 He also took photos of Marilyn Monroe lounging at his pool in a bathing suit, which were published after her death.

 In 2004, his granddaughter Suzanne produced Harold Lloyd's Hollywood Nudes in 3D!, a book of selections from his photographs.(ISBN 1-57912-394-5).

 Lloyd also provided encouragement and support for a number of younger actors, such as Debbie Reynolds, Robert Wagner and particularly Jack Lemmon, whom Harold declared as his own choice to play him in a movie of his life and work.